 The Gesetzliche Krankenversicherung (‘GKV’) is a family insurance, this means that partners with an income lower than €450/month and children are automatically insured with you at no extra cost.

 There are, however, hidden costs in the ‘GKV’.
 An excess of €10 will be charged for each day spent in hospital (max. €280) and up to €10 per prescription (only generics).
 Glasses are not covered (apart from extreme medical cases) and dental health is only partly covered.
 It is possible to supplement your health insurance through supplementary private insurance cover.

 The ‘GKV’ is obliged to insure you regardless of your health history.

 We have direct terms of business with 3 major German state health insurance companies, the Techniker (TKK), the Hanseatische (HEK) and the BKK mhplus.
 These have been carefully chosen to meet the needs of the expat community, not only do they offer excellent health cover but they also offer all their paperwork and communication in English.
-The advantage that you have if join one of the above through us is that we will be in a position to help you if you have any problems or queries going forward.
+The advantage that you have if you join one of the above through us, is that we will be in a position to help you should you have any problems or queries going forward.

 For a tailored approach to State Health Care,

 contact MW Expat Solution Services GmbH today.